fullstack-pw/.github/profile/README.md

 **GitOps Methodology**
 - Git as single source of truth for all infrastructure
-- ArgoCD with app-of-apps pattern and sync waves
+- ArgoCD with ApplicationSets, cluster generator, and sync waves
 - Automated drift detection and remediation
 - Pull request-based change management with automated validation